 Only known to those in the know.
 The charm of Hakuba Norikura Onsen Ski Resort, compiled by Shin Suzumura

-Hakuba Norikura Onsen Ski Resort is located in Otari Village in the northern part of HAKUBA VALLEY.
-The ski resort stretches from north to south, and although each course is not long, there is a reason why it continues to attract hardcore skiers.
-We asked Oike Takuma and Suzumura Arata, who continue to ski here, about the appeal of the ski resort and asked them to show us their favorite courses.
-This time, we will be looking at snowboarder Suzumura Arata's story.
-Click
+Hakuba Norikura Onsen Ski Resort is located in Otari Village, in the northern part of the HAKUBA VALLEY.
+While the individual courses of this ski resort, which stretches north and south, aren't particularly long, there's a reason why it continues to attract dedicated skiers.
+We spoke with Takuma Oike and Arata Suzumura, who regularly ski here, about the resort's appeal and they guided us through their favorite courses.
+This time, it's snowboarder Arata Suzumura's turn.
+Click here for the previous installment featuring Takuma Oike

 What kind of place is Hakuba Norikura Onsen Ski Resort?